Jayraj-3502/Training-Notes/Training Assignments/sep-26.md

 - What will be logged?
   Output: Dog makes a sound
+  Reason: Because here we create instance of Animal and assigned it to dog by passingDog string in parameter.
+'Dog' now set to this.type that mean when we call dog.speak() it says that take this.type from dog instance instead of Animal.

 - Add another method `eat()` in prototype that logs `"Dog is eating"` and call it.
   Answer: